josephslab/josephslab.github.io/_pages/join.md

 **Graduate students** in my lab can apply through the [Plant Biology program](https://plantbiology.natsci.msu.edu/grad-program/how-to-apply/) and have an option to get involved in the [Ecology, Evolutionary Biology, & Behavior (EEBB)](https://eebb.natsci.msu.edu/) program.
 I encourage potential **postdocs** to consider applying for independent funding and am happy to help develop project ideas for postdoc fellowships.

+I do not have space for new students in my lab to start in Fall 2025.
 ### About the Lab

 The Josephs Lab is based at Michigan State University in the [Department of Plant Biology](https://plantbiology.natsci.msu.edu/).